icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

-    As you hopefully noticed, our model of using a DFG and counting compute operations did not estimate `Filter_horizontal` very accurately in Part 3c.
+    As you hopefully noticed, our model of using a DFG and counting compute operations did not estimate `Filter_horizontal` very accurately in (Part 3c).
 Let's see whether we can improve it.

     First, we'll build a table similar to the following, which records the total number of cycles for each instruction: